mitchhentges/json-parse/README.md

 ### Thread safe

-Can be used from multiple thread contexts without losing data integrity for failing.
+Can be used from multiple thread contexts without losing data integrity or failing.

 ```
 public static void main(String[] args) throws InterruptedException {